HESHAM-SA/Capstone-Project-Majed-/README.md

          - Face annotations were done using Roboflow.

      2. *Keras Training Data:*
-        - Collected over 1200 images per person, classified into 20 folders.
+        - Collected over 1200 images of persons, classified into 20 folders.
         - Data was cleaned to ensure consistency.
         - YOLO detected and cropped face images, which were then standardized and saved.